DanielDFY/d3d12book/README.md

     > Build and render an icosahedron.
 Use a geometry shader to subdivide the icosahedron based on its distance d from the camera.
 If d < 15, then subdivide the original icosahedron twice; if 15 ≤ d < 30 , then subdivide the original icosahedron once; if d ≥ 30, then just render the original icosahedron.

-  * [ ] *Exercise_12_03*
+  * [x] *Exercise_12_03*

     > A simple explosion effect can be simulated by translating triangles in the direction of their face normal as a function of time.
 Use an icosahedron (not subdivided) as a sample mesh for implementing this effect.
+The normal vector of a triangle can be calculated by the cross product of two its edges (be careful of the direction of the normal vector);

   * [ ] *Exercise_12_04*